 Courtenay is the lead school psychologist in student threat assessment and management for Salem-Keizer Public Schools, is chair of the Mid-Valley Student Threat Assessment Team and is a member of the Marion County Threat Advisory Team.
 She helped refined the Salem-Keizer threat assessment system to reflect leading practice in behavioral threat assessment, violence prevention, early intervention, and equitable practices.
 Courtenay has experience in threat management, psychoeducational evaluation, intervention with at-risk youth and families, and behavioral intervention.
 As a certified threat manager and nationally certified school psychologist, she provides training on student threat assessment systems implementation and youth violence to school districts and community agencies throughout the nation.
 Courtenay is a contributing author to the book, Assessing Student Threats: Implementing the Salem-Keizer System – Second Edition (Van Dreal, 2017).

-“Help For Our Heroes” is an up close and personal training for Police, Fire, Dispatchers, Probation, Corrections and Military.
-This training showcases how First Responders Suffer in Silence and are afraid to ask for help from their employers.
-This training session will guide and direct the first responder on how to ask for help as well as the employees’ rights to the Federal Medical Leave Act and how it pertains to public service.
-This will be an in depth look at what First Responder therapy looks like and how to acquire it to lead a successful life.
-All over the country First Responders are suffering and committing suicide.
-This training module will not only show the first responder who may be struggling how to ask for help, but also for their partners and supervisors who recognize there may be an issue with PTSD, Mental Health, Gambling, Alcoholism or Drug Abuse.
-Carlos will present this session with his partner, Rich Wistocki.
+“Help For Our Heroes” is an up close and personal training for Police, Fire, Dispatchers, Probation, Corrections and Military, who often suffer in silence and are afraid to ask for help.
+The session will guide and direct the first responder on how to do that, as well as the employees’ rights to the Federal Medical Leave Act and how it pertains to public service.
+All over the country First Responders are suffering and even committing suicide.
+This training module is not just for those who need the help.
+It will also help their partners/supervisors to recognize there may be an issue with PTSD, Mental Health, Gambling, Alcoholism or Drug Abuse.
+Rich Wistocki will present this session with his partner, Adam Mogul.
+Adam is a retired police officer of 25 years with Ocean Township PD.
+He was a Training Officer, Domestic Violence Liaison, a Sergeant over Patrol and Communications, and he was on the SWAT Team for 8 years.

 OSROA is comprised of dedicated professionals committed to providing service, training, and support to our school communities by fostering safe, secure, and healthy learning environments for our youth.